Golden sunset over Puget Sound from 1406 Potlatch Beach Road, Marysville WA, April 2026

 If you have been thinking about selling, you have not missed the window.
 You have just entered a market that rewards being prepared.
 Pricing strategy, staging, and presentation matter more right now than they have in years.

 If you have been thinking about buying, there is more inventory on the market in Snohomish County than there has been in a long time.
 More options.
 More room to negotiate.
-Still competitive on the good ones, but you have more choices than you did six months ago.
+The well-priced homes are still competitive, and you have more choices than you did six months ago.

 Either way, the move is to talk through your specific situation, not to react to a headline.
 Text or call me and I will give you a real read on your neighborhood.
 No pressure and no pitch.